Psalms For Life

 The choice

-Our culture describes the good life in terms of wealth, status, and security all attained by self-direction.
+Our culture defines success in terms of wealth, status, and security, all attained independently.
 This psalm offers a radically different take on the good life.

 How blessed the man